RomNox/Portfolio/README.md

 ## 🔒 Diplomas, Certifications & Resume

 This repository also contains my diplomas and certificates, which validate my expertise in both QA Automation and FullStack Development.
 They include:

+- **FullStack Developer Certificate:**
-- A certificate for a FullStack Developer course covering Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, Maven, JUnit, Spring/Spring Boot, Hibernate, HTML/CSS, JavaScript ES6, TypeScript, React, Redux, Project Management, and more.
+  This comprehensive course provided training in both front-end and back-end technologies.
+It covered Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, Maven, JUnit, Spring/Spring Boot, Hibernate, HTML/CSS, JavaScript ES6, TypeScript, React, Redux, and Project Management.
+This certification not only solidified my technical foundation but also enhanced my ability to design robust, scalable applications and integrate diverse technologies seamlessly.

-- A certificate for a QA Manual and Automation Tester course covering Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, HTML/CSS, JavaScript, Test Design, Selenium, Postman, and additional testing tools.
+- **QA Manual & Automation Tester Certificate:**
+  This course focused on quality assurance methodologies and tools, covering Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, HTML/CSS, JavaScript, Test Design, Selenium, Postman, and additional testing tools.
+It confirms my ability to plan, execute, and optimize testing processes to ensure high-quality software delivery.

+My detailed resume further outlines these skills and highlights the key milestones of my professional career.

 ---